-Students may receive general honors, departmental honors, or both at graduation.
-General honors are awarded to students with cumulative grade point averages of 3.50 or better.
+Students may receive general honors, departmental honors, or both at conferral.
+General Honors are awarded to students with cumulative grade point averages of 3.50 or better.
 The final determination is made after all grades have been reported.
-Departments set their own standards for the award of departmental honors.
-Students should consult with Director of Undergraduate Studies for their major about the requirements for honors.
+Departments set their own standards for the award of Departmental Honors.
+Students should consult with the Director of Undergraduate Studies for their major about the requirements for honors.

-General and departmental honors are noted on a student's academic record following the student's last undergraduate semester before graduation.
+General and Departmental Honors are noted on a student's academic record following the student's last undergraduate semester before conferral.
 In addition, honors are noted in the Commencement program.
 However, because the program is printed several weeks before the date of Commencement, not all honors are announced in time for inclusion in the program.

 Completing an Honors Thesis

-Students who are completing an honors thesis for departmental honors must complete the thesis before graduating.
+Students who are completing an honors thesis for Departmental Honors must complete the thesis before conferral.
 Students may not stay on after graduation to complete an honors thesis.
 Similarly, students graduating at midyear may not register part-time in the spring semester to finish an honors thesis.

 The university commencement ceremony is held once each year in May.

-The student's academic advising office determines whether a student has completed all requirements and clears the student for graduation and participation in Commencement.
-Students who graduate in August, December, and May are invited to participate in the commencement ceremony in May following their degree completion.
-Students who graduate in August may receive permission to walk in the May ceremony preceding degree completion if they file an August conferral plan with their respective advising office.
+The student's respective academic advising office determines whether a student has completed all requirements, and clears the student for conferral and participation in Commencement.
+Students who graduate in August, December, and May are invited to participate in the Commencement Ceremony in May following their degree completion.
+Students who graduate in August may receive permission to walk in the May ceremony preceding degree completion if they file an August conferral plan with their respective academic advising office.
 The diploma and degree will not be awarded until all courses are completed successfully and recorded.